betterup/Down/README.md

 All existing references to `iwasrobbed/Down` should redirect to this repository.
 However, It is recommended to update those urls to point to this repository.

+**This is a fork for internal BetterUp usage to fix an incompatibility with SVGKit.
+We'll move back to using the original Down repo when our open PR is addressed: https://github.com/johnxnguyen/Down/pull/281**

 #### Maintainers

 - [John Nguyen](https://github.com/johnxnguyen)